GustavoFri/GustavoFri.github.io/_pages/readingnotes.md

 Preface
 ===
 In July 2020, I walked into the realm of advanced MATH.
 However, it wasn't until I read *Topology* by *Munkres* and *Algebra* by *Hungerford* during the Winter of 2021, after completing my studies in Linear Algebra and Mathematical Analysis, that I realized it's overwhelming.
-The concepts and theorems in these books proved to be challenging, prompting me to take inspiration from *Kunihiko Kodaira* and develop my own approach to learning MATH.
+The concepts and theorems in these books proved to be challenging, prompting me to take inspiration from *Kunihiko Kodaira*(who is my most favorite Mathematician) and develop my own approach to learning MATH.
 These notes have been incredibly helpful in solidifying my understanding when I'm learning tough courses by myself.

 **I will appreciate it if you can find any mistake or typos and inform me by e-mail.**